jedankomad/jedankomad.github.io/pages/tvshows.md

 ## Currently watching
 <ul>
-{% for tvshow in site.tvshows %}
+{% for tvshow in site.tvshows reversed %}
-  {% if tvshow.path contains 'current' reverse %}
+  {% if tvshow.path contains 'current' %}
     <li>
       <a href="{{ tvshow.external_url }}">{{ tvshow.title }}</a>
     </li>